 A simple test that your doctor can do is called a dipstick urine test.
 This involves testing a sample of your urine with a special testing strip to look for signs of infection.
 This test will show if a kidney infection is likely or not.

 A urine sample may be the only test that is needed if you are a woman who is otherwise healthy, but develop cystitis which progresses to a kidney infection.
-Further tests may be advised in some situations - for example, if you have a kidney stone or a kidney abnormality is suspected.
-Tests are also usually advised if you are a man or if you have recurring kidney infections.
+Further tests may be advised in some situations - for example, if you have a kidney stone or if a kidney abnormality is suspected.
+Tests are also usually advised if you are a man, or if you have recurring kidney infections.
+If further tests are needed, an ultrasound scan is often the first one which is done.

 What is the treatment for a kidney infection?

 - Antibiotics will usually clear the infection.
 An antibiotic is usually prescribed straightaway if a kidney infection is suspected, even before the result of the urine test is known.
 Some germs (bacteria) are resistant to some antibiotics.
-Therefore, sometimes a change of antibiotic may be needed if the urine test shows a bacterium which is resistant to the initial antibiotic.
+Therefore, sometimes a change of antibiotic may be needed if the urine test shows a germ (bacterium) which is resistant to the initial antibiotic.
 The course of antibiotics is for 7-14 days, depending on which one is used.
+Commonly used antibiotics for kidney infections include ciprofloxacin or co-amoxiclav.
+Trimethoprim is also sometimes used.

 - Painkillers such as paracetamol can ease pain and reduce a high temperature (fever).
 Stronger painkillers may be needed if the pain is more severe.
-Non-steroidal anti-inflammatory painkillers such as ibuprofen are not usually recommended, as they may cause an increased risk of problems with the working of the kidney during a kidney infection.
+Non-steroidal anti-inflammatory painkillers such as ibuprofen are not usually recommended for a person with a kidney infection.
+This is because they may possibly cause problems with the working of the kidney during a kidney infection.

-- does not settle quickly with antibiotics; or
+- Symptoms do not settle quickly with antibiotics.

-- they are otherwise ill or frail; or
+- The person is otherwise ill or frail.

 Are there any complications from a kidney infection?